rjshvjy/puvi/.dev-index/code_usage_report.md

 - Files: 1

 ### oil
-- Used by modules: sku_production, material_writeoff
+- Used by modules: material_writeoff, sku_production
 - Files: 9
 - Functions using this table:
   - add_oilcake_writeoff in puvi-backend/puvi-backend-main/modules/material_writeoff.py